 Boeing began working on a short to medium-range aircraft smaller than the Boeing 720 and with better economics in the 1950s.
-The design drew heavily on 707/720 equipment and components, most notably the upper fuselage structure, but the selection of a rear-mounted engine configuration necessitated the complete redesign both of the wing, which featured new triple-slotted trailing-edge flaps and retractable leading-edge slats, and the tail section.
-Boeing’s initial market forecast was for 250 727s, but over the 20 year production run the company went on to sell more than seven times that number.
+The design drew heavily on 707/720 equipment and components, most notably the upper fuselage structure, but the selection of a rear-mounted engine configuration necessitated the complete redesign of both the wing, which featured new triple-slotted trailing-edge flaps and retractable leading-edge slats, and the tail section.
+Boeing’s initial market forecast was for 250 727s, but over the 20-year production run the company went on to sell more than seven times that number.
 By the time production ended in 1984, the 727 had become the most successful jetliner ever built.

 First flight: 9 Feb 63 (c/n 18293, N7001U)